MONROE UNIVERSITY LIBRARIES

 The virtual reference desk provides real-time assistance for your research needs.
 It's a way to extend our support and resources to those who cannot visit the library in person.

-Below are the Virtual Reference Desk, Bronx and New Rochelle Campus Library Hours For the Winter Semester '25.
+Below are the Virtual Reference Desk, Bronx, and New Rochelle Campus Library Hours.

 Monroe University Libraries Locations & Contact Information